 - 3. Extension Ladders

-This is a sort of cross between the two types of ladders mentioned above.
+This is a sort of a cross between the two types of ladders mentioned above.
 It’s made of two sections or more and the base is typically a thicker section that offers solid support to the other sections of the ladder which can slide up the frame and back down again.

 Most extension ladders come with a pulley-and-rope system that you use to raise the upper sections of the ladder to your desired height.
-The ladder has a locking mechanism which ensures that the sections don’t slide back down while it’s in use.
+The ladder has a locking mechanism that ensures that the sections don’t slide back down while it’s in use.